runtimeverification/haskell-backend/docs/2020-05-22-Merging-Rules.md

 The main idea is to transform `⌈φ ∧ γ⌉` through equivalences to a disjunction of conjunctions of equalities between variables and terms representing a substitution.
-Using equivlaneces guarantees that a MGU is achieved.
+Using equivalences guarantees that a MGU is achieved.

 In fact, the existing cases for unification stay the same; however, we now need to take into account disjunctions and rule choice predicates.